AMAIOLAMO/amaiolamo.github.io/_posts/2025-8-20-Linux_x86-64-Assembly-Part2.md

 ---
 layout: post
 title: Introduction to x86_64 linux assembly part 2 (nasm) (GNU/linux)
+tags: [assembly, linux]
 ---

 ## Introduction
-As explained in the last [blog](posts/2025/8/16/Linux_x86-64-Assembly-Part1.md) we have made our very own first x86_64 linux assembly executable!
+As explained in the last [blog](/posts/2025/8/16/Linux_x86-64-Assembly-Part1) we have made our very own first x86_64 linux assembly executable!
 It does not do much, that's why in this part, we will build off of what we have there!

 ## The write syscall
 As you can see, this is the assembly code we have left from the previous part: